 The Planning Area continuedArea continued to be used for farming and ranching in the 19th century and up to the present.
 The valley was a busy place in the 19th century as reflected in the census of the time.
 By World War II, with the development of better roads, motor vehicle travel enabled the economy of the Planning Area to change.
 More and more people found work in Santa Fe and families sent their children there for schooling.
 By the early 1980’s, the settlement patterns of La Cienega and La Cieneguilla were changing dramatically; more affordable land was located in this part of the Santa Fe area where families could live.
 The area was caught in an incredible surge of residential development that included residential population growth and in-migration, Table 1 displays this growth.
 Although the rate of growth has slowed in recent years, the repercussions to the cultural landscape of the valley are ongoing.

 What does this all mean?
 It means that the Planning Area has always been a desirable place for people to live, raise their families, grow their crops, graze their livestock and welcome strangers.
-It means that we in the valley have become stewards of a cultural landscape that has nurtured our forebears and welcomed recien emigrados (recent émigrés) to the valley for centuries.
+It means that we in the valley have become stewards of a cultural landscape that has nurtured our forebears and welcomed recien emigrados (recent immigrants) to the valley for centuries.
 It means we have a responsibility to preserve as best we can the lay of the land, the water and its traditions, while at the same time allowing controlled growth to take place that respects one’s neighbors.

 2.2 COMMUNITY PROFILE AND DEMOGRAPHICS